 Participants

-151 junior high school students, enrolled in a remedial reading and writing program, participated in this study.
+151 junior high school students, enrolled in a remedial reading and writing program, participated.

 Dependent Variable